 Where you are at in the divorce proceedings may have a huge impact on the timing or viability of your next purchase.
-In my experience most family law attorneys will wait until the final divorce decree has been made but if your lawyer, lender, and ex are open to a new purchase you may be able to get something accomplished during the proceedings.
+In my experience most family law attorneys, for example, this raleigh divorce attorney, will wait until the final divorce decree has been made but if your lawyer, lender, and ex are open to a new purchase you may be able to get something accomplished during the proceedings.
 You must realize that most divorce proceedings will take between 6-12 months and in the state of Colorado the minimum “cooling off time” that courts want to see elapsed after the divorce has been filed is at least 90 days.
 Many will find renting, or (gasp) mutually inhabiting the family home during the divorce is a necessity while the divorce is being worked out.

 2. Is your name still on the mortgage for the family home?

 This is a big deal because it will affect a number of things.
 Your credit, your debt to income ratio, and a the type of loan you may qualify for moving forward may all be affected if you still have a large mortgage liability sitting out there.
 I hear from customers all the time that tell me the judge said that there ex is responsible for the payments of the home.
 Be that as it may be, if you are still on the mortgage, the bank, the credit bureaus, and other creditors moving forward will honor the original mortgage you signed when you bought the home.
 In many cases you may need to sell or have your ex refinance your name off of the home before you can move forward in purchasing.
 In all cases you want to make sure the payments are being made timely so your credit isn’t negatively affected.

 3. What does your income look like?
 Are you collecting alimony or maintenance payments?